pivotal-partner-platform-architecture/azure-iot-demo/README.md

 ```

 # Deploy your Device app to PCF
-Now you can build and push the azure-iot-device app to PCF.
+Now you can build and push the azure-iot-device demo app to PCF.
 Here is a sample manifest.yml content, just create this file in the azure-iot-device folder and again substitute your values.
 Use the output of the "create-device-identity" app (above) to get the value for [Device Key]

 Login to your PCF environment and run "cf push" from the azure-iot-device folder.